unmojang/drasl/doc/usage.md

 4. Use the base URL of your Drasl instance (the value of the `BaseURL` configuration option) as the URL for the API server, for example `https://drasl.example.com`.
 5. Click "OK".

+For Minecraft 1.6.4 and earlier, make sure "Enable online fixes" is checked in Settings→Minecraft→Tweaks→Legacy settings (this is the default in Fjord Launcher).

+For Minecraft 1.7.2 and later, make sure authlib-injector is installed on the instance (Edit instance→Version→Install authlib-injector).
+By default, Fjord Launcher will automatically prompt to install authlib-injector when it's needed.

 ### HMCL

 1. Go to the "Account List" view by clicking the account at the top of the sidebar.